 What if I Have Questions?

-If you have questions about the urine protein test, talk to your doctor.
+If you have questions about the 24-hour urine analysis, speak with your doctor.